 Use in Financial Modeling

 In financial modeling, the accounts payable turnover ratio (or turnover days) is an important assumption for driving the balance sheet forecast.
 As you can see in the example below, the accounts payable balance is driven by the assumption that cost of goods sold (COGS) takes approximately 30 days to be paid (on average).
-Therefore, COGS in each period is multiplied 30 and divided by the number of days in the period. to get the AP balance.
+Therefore, COGS in each period is multiplied by 30 and divided by the number of days in the period to get the AP balance.